pedestal/pedestal/samples/tracing-interceptor-aws/README.md

 3. Read your app's source code at src/tracing/service.clj.
 Explore the routes, functions, and tracing interceptor setup.
 4. Go to [your X-Ray UI](https://console.aws.amazon.com/xray/home) and explore the traces
-7. Stop your service and kill your X-Ray Container with `$ docker stop aws_xray`
+7. Stop your service and kill your X-Ray Container with Ctrl-c
 8. Learn more!
 See the [Links section below](#links).